Skip to content

 Local Development

-To run Dotnify locally with the full API:
+To run the full API locally:

 1. Create a .env.local file in the project root: